mothur/mothur.github.io/_wiki/make.shared.md

 There may only be a couple of lines in your OTU data that you are interested in summarizing.
 There are two options.
-You could: (i) manually delete the lines you aren\'t interested in from you rabund, sabund, list, or shared file; (ii) or use the label option.
+You could: (i) manually delete the lines you aren't interested in from you rabund, sabund, list, or shared file; (ii) or use the label option.
 If you only want to read in the data for the lines labeled unique, 0.03, 0.05 and